 When do I apply to transfer to a private or out-of-state university?

-The deadlines vary greatly by school.
-You need to go to the college’s individual website to learn about their application deadline.
+The deadlines vary by school.
+You need to visit the college’s individual website to learn about their application deadline.

 How do I apply to a private or out-of-state university?

-Some universities use the Common Application (as their application platform.
+Some universities use the Common Application as their application platform.
 Others use their own specific admission application.
-You need to visit their website to see what they prefer.
+You need to visit their website to see what they use.

 How can I obtain credit for an AP exam?